-In the end, Google will decide whether or not to show a knowledge panel.
-Relevance, distance, and the prominence of the business are all important aspects for Google in determining if it’ll show knowledge panels.
-Making sure your website is really awesome and working on a high-authority domain could enhance your chances.
+In the end, Google will decide whether or not to show a Knowledge Panel.
+Relevance, distance, and the prominence of the business are all important aspects for Google in determining if it’ll show one.
+Making sure your website is working well and on a high-authority domain could enhance your chances.

-Knowledge panels are a great asset to have in the search results.
-For local panels, you should make sure you’re doing everything you can to get a knowledge panel.
-For branded or personal knowledge panels, it is much harder to influence your chances of getting one.
+Knowledge Panels are a great asset to have in the search results.
+For local panels, you should make sure you’re doing everything you can to get one.
+For branded or personal panels, it is much harder to influence your chances of getting one.
 It all depends on your level of authority, and that’s something that probably won’t be fixed overnight.